BarryWebster/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+`.map` - creates a new array with converted data from a provided function without manipulating the original array.
+A return statement must be used.
+Use: It used to an invoke a function on every element in an array (e.g. converting all capital lettters in an array to lowercased letters).

+`.filter` - creates a new array with all elements that pass a test implemented by a provided function without manipulating the original array.
+A return statement must be used.
+Use: It is used to filter out certain wanted results into a new array that can pass a true or false test (e.g. if a test passes as true, its included in the new array, if it fails as false it's not included in the new array). )

+`.reduce` - does NOT create a new array and only returns a single value after it's run across all elements.
+It does not manipulate the original array and it could be used for anything.
+Use: It is usually used for adding and subtracting inside an array.

 2. Explain the difference between a callback and a higher order function.

+Higher Order Functions can receive other functions as parameters.
+Callback Functions can be passed into other functions as arguements.

 3. Explain what a closure is.

+Closure is when an inner function has to reach outside of its scope to grab a variable defined in the outer scope (becuase the variable is not defined in the inner function's scope).

 4. Describe the four principles of the 'this' keyword.

+ (1) Window Binding - when "this" is in the global scope, the value of "this" will be the window or console object.
+ (2) Implicit Binding - the value of "this" is the object to the left of a dot when using dot notation to call a function (aka method in an object)(only applies to objects with methods).
+ (3) New Binding - the value of "this" is the object that is created and returned by the constructor function (during a specifc invocation) when using constructor functions.
+ (4) Explicit Binding - the value of "this" is the new/other object that is explicitly defined when using the .call, .apply or .bind method.

 5. Why do we need super() in an extended class?

+We need super() in an extended class becuase it tells a parent's constructor to be concerned with the child's attributes in a given code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.